amberarrow/devolve/README.md

     cd example
     ruby -w worker.rb -n w1 -b localhost

+Appending the <strong><code>-h</code></strong> option to either the boss or worker invocation will display a short summary of available options.
 On completion, you should see a log file named <b><code>boss.log</code></b>
 and one log file per worker, <b><code>w1.log</code></b>,
 <b><code>w2.log</code></b>, etc.